adobe/reactor-sdk-javascript/README.md

 $ npm run unit-tests          # run the tests in test/unit/**
 ```

-The integration tests require a provisioned Company and current access token,
+The integration tests need a current access token, and a provisioned Company.
-specified via the environment variables `ACCESS_TOKEN` and `COMPANY_ID`.
+You are expected to provide them to the tests via the environment variables
-Instructions for getting appropriate values are given below.
-See _Determining
+`ACCESS_TOKEN` and `COMPANY_ID`.
+Instructions for getting appropriate values
-Your Company ID_ and _Determining Your Access Token_.
+are given below.
+See _Your Company ID_ and _Your Access Token_.

 The in-browser integration tests require a local static-file web server, because
-loading their HTML drivers using a `file://` URL is not effective: the browser
+loading their HTML using a `file://` URL is not effective: the browser
 rejects all the resulting Reactor requests because they violate CORS
 restrictions.
 The necessary bare-bones web server is provided with this
 project, as `scripts/static-server.js`.